curious-builder76/dtypes/README.md

+A Collection of Simple Data Structures

-# A collection of simple data structures.
+A lightweight collection of generic data structures for C.

+Features

-- This repository consists of data structures that C lacks naturay.
+- Provides data structures that are not part of the C standard library.
-- The repository has minimal C dependency.
+- Designed with minimal dependencies.
-- Every data structure was created to be generic and fast.
+- Generic, reusable, and performance-oriented implementations.

-- More data structures are in progress.
+- Additional data structures are planned and will be added over time.